briatte/integritate/README.md

 ![](fig4_week.png)

-The data are not included in the repository, but you can [open an issue](issues) to request bits of it.
+The data are not included in the repository, but you can [open an issue](issues) to request bits of it if you like.
 Otherwise, just follow the `HOWTO` section below to run the scraper locally, replicate the plots, and download your own sample of declarations.
+Let us know if you code any of it!

 ## HOWTO